-The early response to the increasing antibiotic resistance in the mid-1990's with initiation of long-term and structured measures from the profession and authorities is one important explanation of why Sweden has been able to slow the escalation of antibiotic resistance.
-Part of the strategy was implementation of treatment recommendations for common infections in outpatient care, resulting in a sustained decrease in antibiotic consumption.
+Early response to increasing antibiotic resistance in the mid-1990's led to the initiation of long-term and structured measures from the profession and authorities, and is one important explanation to why Sweden has been able to slow the escalation of antibiotic resistance.
+Part of the strategy was to implement treatment recommendations for common infections in outpatient care, resulting in a sustained decrease in antibiotic consumption.

 The Swedish strategic programme against antibiotic resistance – Strama

-Political support and commitment for the work is strong and many stakeholders are involved on local and national level.
-Strama (the Swedish strategic programme against antibiotic resistance), initiated in 1995, plays a central role in this field and is now an advisory body to the Public Health Agency of Sweden.
+Political support and commitment for the work on antibiotic resistance is strong and many stakeholders are involved on local and national level.
+Strama (the Swedish strategic programme against antibiotic resistance), founded in 1995, plays a central role and is now an advisory body to the Public Health Agency of Sweden.

 Local, national and international cooperation

-The Public Health Agency of Sweden works for an interdisciplinary, locally approved model by ensuring involvement of all relevant stakeholders including national and local authorities and professional and non-profit organisations.
-In 2012, the Swedish intersectoral coordinating mechanism was formed, a forum of 20 government agencies active in efforts against antibiotic resistance to strengthen action in the field.
+The Public Health Agency of Sweden works through an interdisciplinary, locally endorsed model by ensuring involvement of all relevant stakeholders including national and local authorities, and professional and non-profit organisations.
+The Swedish intersectoral coordinating mechanism was formed in 2012 – a forum of 25 governmental agencies and organisations active in efforts to strengthen actions against antibiotic resistance.

-Joint international efforts are important.
-Sweden has several bilateral collaborations and is actively involved in global efforts to contain antibiotic resistance through cooperation with actors in other countries, the EU and the WHO.
+As joint international efforts are important in combating antibiotic resistance, Sweden has developed several bilateral collaborations and is actively involved in global efforts to contain antibiotic resistance through cooperation with actors in other countries, the EU and the WHO.